If you’re a parent with a child who shows signs of the narcissistic personality disorder.

-Young toddlers and teenagers can act narcissistic, people can have narcissistic characteristics this doesn’t necessarily mean they have the narcissistic personality disorder, most people can have positive and negative personality traits, for example someone can be confident and not go around putting others down or exploiting others, yet if they don’t have more characteristics of NPD they are most likely not a narcissist.
+Young toddlers and teenagers can act narcissistically.
+People can have narcissistic characteristics.
+This doesn’t necessarily mean they have the narcissistic personality disorder.
+Most people can have positive and negative personality traits.
+For example, someone can be confident and not go around putting others down or exploiting others, yet if they don’t have more characteristics of NPD, it’s not arrogance, and they are most likely not a narcissist.

 Some adult children could have a borderline personality disorder, or if they had a traumatic childhood or a narcissistic parent, they could be suffering from CPTSD.

-Some young toddlers comes across as self-entitled and throw major tantrums when they don’t get their own way, and this can be just a normal part of growing up, some teenagers can have mood swings and be incredibly selfish, again this can be a normal part of growing up.
-So many class those with the disorder as toddlers in adults body’s, That never learned to the difference between right and wrong, and never learned how to tell the truth.
-As a toddler to save themselves for getting into trouble when asked if they’ve done something they shouldn’t will stand there and blatantly lie, to protect themselves, or they’ll blame a sibling or a friend, some really hate sharing toys and will snatch others, most learn and grow out of this, or they at least learn if they don’t want to share their stuff, which people are entitled not to share, that they don’t expect things from others, the whole give and take.
+Some young toddlers come across as self-entitled and throw major tantrums when they don’t get their own way, and this can be just a normal part of growing up.
+Some teenagers can have mood swings and be incredibly selfish.
+Again this can be a normal part of growing up.
+So many class those with the disorder as toddlers in adults bodies, That never learned to the difference between right and wrong and never learned how to tell the truth, as a toddler, to save themselves from getting into trouble, when asked if they had done something they shouldn’t will stand there and blatantly lie to protect themselves, or they’ll blame a sibling or a friend, some really hate sharing toys and will snatch others, most learn and grow out of this, or they at least learn if they don’t want to share their stuff, which people are entitled not to share, that they don’t expect things from others, the whole give and take.

-Parents often feel powerless and guilt, and can be left with narcissistic Abuse syndrome, the children can often take control as parents tries their best to help their child, which often enables the child more, like any relationship with a narcissist the children can love bomb the parents to get their needs met, then devalue, discard and come back for the hoover and love bomb the parents to get what they want at that time again, this is a challenging place for parents to be and they often become trapped within the cycle, as the parent of the child they want to help the child out and do the best by them, parents find it incredibly difficult to walk away from their own children, especially when they are crying out for help, and are often left feeling to blame for how their children behave, and feelings of guilt when they help the child or when they walk away from the child.
+Parents often feel powerless and full of guilt.
+They can be left with narcissistic Abuse syndrome.
+The children can often take control as parents try their best to help their child, which often enables the child more.
+Like any relationship with a narcissist, the children can love bomb the parents to get their needs met, then devalue, discard and come back for the hoover and love bomb the parents to get what they want at that time again.
+This is a challenging place for parents to be.
+They often become trapped within the cycle.
+As the parent of the child, they want to help the child out and do their best for them.
+Parents find it incredibly difficult to walk away from their own children, especially when they are crying out for help, and are often left feeling to blame for how their children behave and feelings of guilt when they help the child or when they walk away from the child.

-When they have grandchildren it becomes increasingly difficult as they want to help, support and protect the grandchildren also, with their own child often using the grandchildren as a porn, one minute they can leave the parents to care for the grandchildren, the next usually if the Narcissist child hadn’t got their own way, they disappear or stop the grandparents from seeing the grandchildren, manipulation to get their own way, using the grandchildren as pawns with the grandparents.
+When they have grandchildren, it becomes increasingly difficult as they want to help, support and protect the grandchildren also, with their own child often using the grandchildren as a pawn, one minute they can leave the parents to care for the grandchildren, the next usually if the Narcissistic child hadn’t got their own way, they disappear or stop the grandparents from seeing the grandchildren, manipulation to get their own way, using the grandchildren as pawns with the grandparents.

 Some things they might do or ways they might treat you.

-They might laugh at you, eye roll, smirk, call you by your first name in front of others as a third party, smear your name to others, they’re never responsible for their own behaviour, so they deflect with words like most narcissists do.
+They might laugh at you, eye roll, smirk, call you by your first name in front of others as a third party, and smear your name to others.
+They’re never responsible for their own behaviour, so they deflect with words like most narcissists do.

 1. Superiority, having an exaggerated sense of self-importance.